huberp/ProtoplugScripts/README.md

 State: Beta

 A Amplitude Shaper / Volume Pumper based on Catmul-Rom Splines.
-I have applied Catmu-Rom Splines to get a smooth "processing" shape betwenn the the control points
+I have applied Catmul-Rom Splines to get a smooth "processing" shape between the the control points

 What can it do?
 * Go to GUI Tab